-Urine is tested for bile pigments on account of its colour, or of the colour of the patient's skin or conjunctiva (icterus, jaundice), or as a part of a routine examination.
+Urine is tested for bile pigments on account of its colour, or of the colour of the patients skin or conjunctiva (icterus, jaundice), or as a part of a routine examination.
 Normally there is no bilirubin in urine, or possibly the merest traces.
-In general terms bilirubinuria signifies disease of the liver or obstruction of the bile passages.
-Tests for bilirubin depend on oxidation to green (biliverdin) or blue (bilicyanin) pigments, or formation of azobilirubin.
+In general terms bilirubinuria signifies disease of the liver or obstruction of the bile ducts.
+Tests for bilirubin depends on oxidation to green (biliverdin) or blue (bilicyanin) pigments, or formation of azobilirubin.

 In the intestine bilirubin is reduced to a mixture of colourless chromogens referred as "faecal urobilinogen".
-These chromogens are later dehydrogenated to give orange-red pigments, the so called "faecal urobilin".
-Some foecal urobilinogen is reabsorbed and via portal circulation passes to the liver, where it is normally either metabolized or reexcreted in the bile.
+These chromogens are later dehydrogenated to give orange-red pigments, the so called "faecal urobilin".Some faecal urobilinogen is reabsorbed and via portal circulation passes to the liver, where it is normally either metabolized or re-excreted in the bile.
 In liver disease the reabsorbed urobilinogen is diverted to the blood circulation and, as threshold concentrations for kidney excretion equals zero, urobilinogen is found in urine.
-Urobilinogen gives Ehrlich's reaction with p-dimethylaminobenzaldehyde in the presence of HCl.
-Urine is examined for urobilin on account of its colour, or during routine examination, or because liver damage or excessive hemolysis is diagnosed.
-Normally urine contain traces of urobilin, and these quantities do not affect the colour.
+Urobilinogen gives Ehrlich's reaction with p-dimethylaminobenzaldehyde in presence of HCl.
+Urine is examined for urobilinogen during routine examination or because liver damage or excessive hemolysis is diagnosed.
+Normally urine contain traces of urobilin, and there quantities do not affect its colour.
 When there is an excess of the pigment urine is more orange than usual.
-Tests for the pigment depend on the characteristic absorption spectrum or the fluorescence of the zinc-urobilin compound.
+Tests for the pigment depend on the characteristic absorption spectrum on the fluorescence of the zinc-urobilin compound (Schlesinger's test).